 In family law, “custody” refers to a parent or guardian’s legal responsibility to make decisions for a child related to health, education and religion.
 In comparison, “access” refers to the time spent with the child.

 Most custodial and access arrangements are made between the parents themselves with the assistance of professionals.
 If parents are unable to agree on custody and access, either on their own or with the assistance of lawyers or mediators, then the courts will do it for them.
 In deciding custody and access disputes, the courts will consider the child’s “best interests”.
 Some common factors considered by family law courts to determine what is in a child’s best interests include:

 - wishes of the child (if old enough to capably express a reasonable preference);

 - mental and physical health of the parents;

 - need for continuation of stable home environment;

 - adjustment to school and community; and

-Contact Our Custody and Access Lawyers at one of Our Offices in Aurora, Barrie, Downtown Toronto, Mississauga, North York and Scarborough
+Contact Our Child Custody Lawyer and Access Lawyers at one of Our Offices in Aurora, Barrie, Downtown Toronto, Mississauga, North York and Scarborough

-Contact Gelman & Associates to learn how knowledgeable family law lawyers can protect your custody and access rights.
+Contact Gelman & Associates to learn how knowledgeable child custody lawyers can protect your custody and access rights.
 We strive to provide you with the information and resources necessary to make informed decisions about family law matters.
 To help you maintain positive mental health during a difficult period, we also offer our clients a free consultation with a psychological professional.